JayJhaveri1906/The_Newcomers/README.md

 For Pre Trained wts : - https://drive.google.com/open?id=1bqqA49WElVIsNqJnU61R7XKipD_NpzVj

 For local running use: - tensorflow-gpu==1.15 , CUDA V 10.0 , cuDNN V 7.6.5  ( https://www.tensorflow.org/install/gpu#software_requirements )
-(tip use a virtual env using pycharm or something and select basic interpreter as conda python 3.6)
+(tip use a new virtual env using pycharm or something and select basic interpreter as conda python 3.6)

 For Google Colabs (easier to run) just use : - tensorflow-gpu==1.14